 Mealybugs Control Option

-1. Light mealybugs infestations can be controlled by dabbing the insects with a Q-tip dipped in rubbing alcohol.
+- Light mealybug infestations can be controlled by dabbing the insects with a Q-tip dipped in rubbing alcohol.

-Other Garden Pests and their effect on plants
+Other Garden Pests and their effect on the plants

-- Grasshoppers, beetles, caterpillars, and slugs chew on plant leaves, stem, and fruits.
+- Grasshoppers, beetles, caterpillars, and slugs chew on plant leaves, stems, and fruits.

 - Fruit Flies lay eggs on plants tissue

-In aquaponics, you can prevent and control pests from destroying your aquaponics plants without harming your fish.
-You can do this by avoiding pesticides and choosing on the natural pest control methods, but first and foremost, it is essential to prevent pests by regularly checking, planting pest-repelling plants, and using nets or traps.
+In aquaponics, you can prevent and control pests from destroying youraquaponics plants without harming your fish.
+You can do this by avoiding pesticides and choosing natural and organic pest control methods.
+Still, first and foremost, it is essential to prevent pests byregularly checking,planting pest-repelling plants, and using nets or traps.